Edgeworth/memerna/README.md

 Will use clang with -c.
 The flag -t specifies the build type.
 Then run from ./build/memerna.

+No guarantees this runs or even builds on Windows.

 ### Directories

 build: build output directory